BFA Project 2020: on Instagram

 — John Baldassari1

-RECURSION is an exhibition of SFU's School for the Contemporary Arts' (SCA) third-year Visual Art students presented in collaboration with Alejandro Cesarco, the Spring 2020 Audain Visual Artist in Residence.
+RECURSION is an exhibition of SFU's School for the Contemporary Arts' (SCA) third-year Visual Art students presented in collaboration with the Audain Visual Artist in Residence program.

 RECURSION explores the relationship of contemporary practice to histories of artistic influence.
 Recursion is the art or process of recurring or returning.
 In the context of computing, recursion is the invocation of a procedure from within itself.
 The artists in the exhibition call upon histories of artistic influence to engage with, push against and simultaneously acknowledge their position within a continuous fractal-like structure of communication that reverberates through contemporary art.